All Products >

 Today you can find a wide range of CBD-based drinks including:

 Edibles are the perfect product for those who want a fun twist on taking CBD.
 These products are created by adding an extract or an isolate into a wide variety of food products.
 Commonly these products come in the form of candies or baked goods.
-You'll find gummies, chocolate, suckers, cookies, brownies and much much more.
+You'll find gummies, chocolate, suckers, cookies, brownies, and much much more.

 CBD edibles span a wide range of effectiveness depending on the contents.
 Low effectiveness is caused by a couple of factors:

 Humans aren't the only ones who can enjoy the benefits of CBD use.
 Dogs, cats, and other animals can too!
-There are a wide variety of pet-specific CBD products on the market from treats to tinctures designed to help improve your pet's life.
+There is a wide variety of pet-specific CBD products on the market from treats to tinctures designed to help improve your pet's life.

 These products are specially designed for animal use, often carefully crafted for appropriate dosing or application methods for pets.
 There is a wide range of product types available specially designed for animal use.
 Some common examples include: